pianomanfrazier/techblog/content/post/elm-calculator-book/05-decimals.md

 ValueError: could not convert string to float: 'abcd'
 ```

 No matter what language we are using, we need to deal with these kind of errors.
-In Elm it uses the `Maybe` type.
+Elm uses the `Maybe` type.
 JavaScript returns `NaN`, not a number.
 And Python throws a `ValueError`.

 ## The Maybe type